RightToAskOrg/right_to_ask_server/README.md

 ## Compiling

-To compile this you currently need the git repository bulletin-board at the same level as this directory.

 This is a rust program.
 Install rust, change to the directory containing this file, and compile with
 ```bash
 cargo build --release